laudcharlesochei/UoD_GA2001_Digital_Business/Lesson1/README.md

 ## Lab Overview

-This **Week 1 in-class practical lab** introduces students to reflective and analytical thinking about **digital literacy** and **digital technologies used in the workplace**.
+This **Lab** introduces students to reflective and analytical thinking about **digital literacy** and **digital technologies used in the workplace**.
 Students will evaluate their own digital skills, map workplace technologies to business processes, and identify improvement opportunities that are relevant to real organisational contexts.
 This lab is **formative**, skills-focused, and designed to support students who may be entering diverse workplaces, placements, or part-time employment environments.

----

-## Duration

-**60–90 minutes**
-(Designed to work effectively in a supervised computer lab session)

 ---